Planckian locus: Approximation

 The Planckian locus in xy space is depicted as a curve in the chromaticity diagram above.
 While it is possible to compute the CIE xy co-ordinates exactly given the above formulas, it is faster to use approximations.
 Since the mired scale changes more evenly along the locus than the temperature itself, it is common for such approximations to be functions of the reciprocal temperature.
-Kim et al. uses a cubic spline:
+Kim et al. use a cubic spline: